NASIG

 Board Meeting Attendees: See the Executive Board Travel & Reimbursement Policy.

-Conference Planning Committee (CPC): Each appointed CPC member for the current conference receives a waiver for 1/2 of the basic conference registration, excluding standard conference housing.
-Each CPC co-chair and the Conference Registrar receive a waiver for the full basic conference registration.
-Additionally, the CPC co-chairs will receive reimbursement for two nights' lodging in standard conference housing to attend the Board meeting the day prior to the annual conference.
-Two dinners and lunch during the Board meeting are provided.
-Miscellaneous expenses, such as parking fees, may also be covered.
+Conference Planning Committee (CPC), Registrar, and Registrar-in-Training: Each appointed CPC member and the CPC Board Liaison for the current conference receives a waiver for 1/2 of the basic conference registration, excluding standard conference lodging.
+Each CPC co-chair, the Conference Registrar, and Registrar-in-Training (when applicable), receive a waiver for the full basic conference registration.
+Additionally, the CPC co-chairs will receive reimbursement for up to two nights' lodging in standard conference lodging to attend the Board meeting the day prior to the annual conference.
+Miscellaneous expenses for early arrival to the conference venue, such as parking fees and meals, may also be covered for the CPC co-chairs, Registrar and Registrar-in-Training.

-Conference Proceedings Editors: T&F provides two $1000 travel stipends to reimburse expenses related to conference travel for the Production Editor and second year Proceedings Editor.
+Conference Proceedings Editors: NASIG provides two $600 travel stipends to reimburse expenses related to conference travel for the Production Editor and second year Proceedings Editor.
 The Incoming Proceedings Editor and Production Assistant receives a waiver for 1/2 of the basic conference registration.

-UKSG Chair: The UKSG Chair or designee receives a waiver for the basic conference registration and standard conference housing as part of a reciprocal arrangement with that organization.
+UKSG Chair: The UKSG Chair or designee receives a waiver for the basic conference registration and standard conference lodging as part of a reciprocal arrangement with that organization.

 Volunteers at the Conference Host Site (Non-CPC members): All other host site volunteers will be allowed to drop in at a few conference sessions at no cost, if space permits.